 The information provided on this website does not, and is not intended to, act as legal, financial or credit advice.
 See Lexington Law’s editorial disclosure for more information.

-Some credit facts you need to know are your credit score is based on five key factors, FICO credit scores range from 300 to 850, checking your own credit won’t hurt your score, and twelve more facts outlined below.
+Some facts about credit you should know are: most credit scores are based on 5 key factors, most scores range from 300 to 850, checking your own score won’t hurt it, and you should check your credit scores (and reports) frequently.

 With all of the misleading and incorrect information about credit floating around, it’s no wonder some of us feel lost when it comes to our credit reports and credit scores.
 Fortunately, we’re here to help set everything straight with these simple and clear explanations.

 We’ve taken the time to compile the most important credit facts you need to know to understand your credit and everything that impacts it.
-Just as importantly, we’re setting the record straight when it comes to credit myths that have been lingering for too long.
 Read on to learn everything you’ve always wanted to know about credit.

 1. Your credit score is based on five key factors